 modern pieces of the traditional Danish open-face sandwiches.
 You can take the smørebrød with you or eat it at shop.
 One of the best smørebrød places in town!

-shares kitchen with the 1* star Michelin restaurant Kiin Kiin.
-The food Aroiidee is great, high quality produce and very tasty.
-Make sure to try the tuna tartar, the pork bun gau bao
+Shares kitchen with the 1* star Michelin restaurant Kiin Kiin.
+The food is great, of high quality produce and very tasty.
+Make sure to try the tuna tartar, and the pork bun gau bao.

-Smack in the middle of Copenhagen lies this little gem.
 A wine bar and bistro, serving the classic french bistro dishes made from the best produce.
 Everything is so delicious.
 Go for the charcuterie or the tartar, or simply the dish of the day.
 Go for the full meal, a snack or just a glass.
-Choose […]

 High quality eatery, café, bakery and coffeehouse.
 A close sibling to BROR and of equal standards, albeit with cheaper and simpler servings.

-David Oliver Fischer used to work at *** La Pergola in Rome, so the man knows how to cook.
-Now he serves simple but very, very delicious and savory Roman food, including some seriously heart warming home made pasta dishes, in his own cosy trattoria at the corner of the little Victor Borge’s Square in […]
+David Fischer serves simple but very, very delicious and savory Roman food, including some seriously heart warming home made pasta dishes, in his own cosy trattoria at the corner of the little Victor Borge’s Square in the eastern part of Copenhagen.

 One of the best bistro places in Copenhagen for Asian/Thai food